xapi-project/xapi-test-utils/README.md

 The basic idea is to either:

 1. Create a module of type `STATELESS_TEST` or
-2. Create a module of type `STATEFUL_TEST` and turn it into a `STATELESS_TEST` with the `EncapsulateState` functor
+2. Create a module of type `STATEFUL_TEST`

-and then pass the `STATELESS_TEST` into the Make functor.

-This gives you a module with two values:
-* `test_equal`, a function which takes an input and expected output, and tests that the actual output equals the expected output.
-* `tests`, which has type `OUnit.test list`.
-This is a list of tests corresponding to the input/output pairs specified as tests in the original `STATELESS_TEST` or `STATEFUL_TEST` module, and can be integrated into the main OUnit suite.
+Passing this the the appropriate `Make` functor will yield a module which can be run with alcotest.
+See `xen-api` for examples.